nolar/kopf/docs/handlers.rst

 * ``old`` is the old state of the object or a field (only for the update events).
 * ``new`` is the new state of the object or a field (only for the update events).

-The low-level event-handlers have a slightly different set of keyword arguments:
+Low-level event-handlers have a slightly different set of keyword arguments:

 ** ``event`` for the raw event received; it is a dict with ``['type']`` & ``['object']`` keys.